mehul20081/mehul20081-mehul20081-Mini-Assignment-Rust-3-nebuliaq-placement-iiitd-Mehul-Singh-2024/readme.md

-This repository contains 1 single simple binary executable which takes input from a text file in the same directory named 'test.txt'. the main.rs processes the test data , convert the endpoints as needed and validate the results using test file itself.
+This repository contains 1 single simple binary executable. the main.rs processes the test data , convert the endpoints as needed and validate the results using test file itself.

 Steps to compile the program: